weinzierl/keycloak/plugins/keycloak-oidc-federation/README.md

 from the keycloak's base folder, as described [here](https://github.com/keycloak/keycloak/blob/master/docs/building.md)

+If keycloak-oidc-federation.jar is not already built, then you can build it alone with a `mvn clean install`.

 It should be installed as a keycloak extension, meaning that it should be deployed as a wildfly module, and also added as a dependency in `keycloak-services` module xml, by adding the entry
 `<module name="org.keycloak.keycloak-oidc-federation" services="import"/>`